tranzexact/landing-page/README.md

 ```
 git status
 ```
-* Add any changes or new file by name (waiting to be committed)
+* Add any changes or new file by name (waiting to be committed) or use "-A" for all files
 ```
-add index.html
+git add index.html
+git add -A
 ```
 * Commit the new changes into the repo
 ```